-4.3.6 Line-of-Sight Blockage Adjustment (LOSADJ)
+4.3.6 Line-of-Sight Blockage Adjustment (LOSADI)

 This adjustment accounts for the attenuation due to line-of-sight (LOS) blockage from terrain features.
 The LOS blockage calculation is based on the difference in propagation path length between the direct path and propagation over the top of terrain features.
-The path length difference is used to compute the Fresnel Number (N_0), which is a dimensionless value used in predicting the attenuation provided by a noise barrier positioned between a source and a receiver.
+This adjustment is compliant with the method described in SAE-AIR-6501 "Method for Modeling Line-of-Sight Blockage of Aircraft Noise".
+The path length difference is used to compute the Fresnel Number ( $N_0$ ), which is a dimensionless value used in predicting the attenuation provided by a noise barrier positioned between a source and a receiver.
 Figure 4-11 illustrates LOS blockage from a terrain feature.